raspberrypilearning/timelapse-setup/software.md

 # Software installation

-This project requires Imagemagic - a command-line program for image manipulation.
+This project requires Imagemagick - a command-line program for image manipulation.
 To install Imagemagick, run the following commands in a Terminal

 ```bash
 sudo apt-get update